How to Set SameSite=None for Cross-Site Cookies

 Exact Symptom & Operational Context

 Modern browsers silently drop cross-site cookies when the SameSite attribute is omitted or misconfigured, resulting in broken SSO redirects, embedded widget logouts, and third-party API session loss.
 Engineers typically encounter DevTools console warnings stating Cookie will be soon rejected because it has the SameSite attribute but no Secure attribute or This Set-Cookie header was blocked due to user preferences.
-Understanding how session tokens traverse origin boundaries is foundational to Modern Authentication Fundamentals and directly dictates session continuity in distributed, microservice-based architectures.
+Understanding how session tokens traverse origin boundaries directly dictates session continuity in distributed, microservice-based architectures.

 Known Edge Cases & Browser Quirks: